The Death of the Question

 Make it matter.

 Seriously, no cheating – how many of these did you know?
-Honestly, five minutes after pasting them from my Excel spreadsheet, I already can’t remember which brands they’re from.
-And these all come from Forbes’ 50 most valuable brands.
+Five minutes after pasting them from my spreadsheet, I already couldn’t remember which brands they belonged to.
+And these all come from Forbes’ most valuable brands.
 And did I mention, I work in advertising?

 Image by Marlene Oliveira